Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Introduction

-There has been a growing body of work in the algorithmic mechanism design literature that studies agents with bounded rationality.
-The aforementioned notion of obvious strategproofness (OSP) was introduced by Li~\cite{Li2017} to study the setting in which agents lack contingent reasoning skills.
-Li characterises OSP mechanisms as those in which agents lack the ability to reason contingent upon unobserved events (such as concluding that a truthful bid is optimal in a second-price sealed-bid auction), or those in which a mechanism may not be able to commit to all outcomes.
-OSP is a more stringent solution concept than strategyproofness and provides stronger incentive guarantees, thus OSP mechanisms are harder to construct than strategyproof ones.
-Where the Revelation Principle allows us to restrict our attention to direct mechanisms for strategyproofness, the same is not true for OSP: the extensive-form implementation of the mechanism is crucial to a mechanism's obvious strategyproofness.
-The relationship between the extensive-form implementation and the allocation function of OSP mechanisms is studied in \cite{Ferraioli2018}, where together with the introduction of the cycle monotonicity variant for OSP mechanisms with transfers, the authors give some bounds on the approximation guarantee of these mechanisms for scheduling related machines.
-Binary allocation problems are then studied in \cite{Ferraioli2019} first for single-parameter agents with small domains and more recently in \cite{Ferraioli2021} for the general case.
-Further OSP mechanisms using some form of verification power of the mechanism designer are given in \cite{FerraioliV2021,DBLP:conf/ijcai/FerraioliV18,Kyropoulou2019}.
-OSP mechanisms for combinatorial auctions with single-minded bidders are given in \cite{Keijzer20}.
-Relaxations of OSP that interpolate between OSP and strategyproofness are studied in \cite{FerraioliSAGT2019}.
+\textbf{Related Work.} There has been a growing body of work in the algorithmic mechanism design literature that studies agents with bounded rationality. \cite{Li2017} introduced the aforementioned notion of obvious strategproofness (OSP) to study settings in which agents lack contingent reasoning skills, and provides two characterisations of such mechanisms, one from the perspective of contingent reasoning and the other from that of commitment power.
+While OSP mechanisms provide stronger incentive guarantees than strategyproof ones, they are harder to construct.
+Where the revelation principle allows us to restrict our attention to direct mechanisms for strategyproofness, the same is not true for OSP: the extensive-form implementation of the mechanism is crucial to a mechanism's obvious strategyproofness.
+The relationship between the extensive-form implementation and the allocation function of OSP mechanisms is studied in \cite{Ferraioli2018ESA}, where together with the introduction of the cycle monotonicity variant for OSP mechanisms with transfers, the authors give bounds on the approximation guarantee of these mechanisms for scheduling related machines.
+Binary allocation problems are then studied in \cite{Ferraioli2019} first for single-parameter agents with small domains and more recently in \cite{Ferraioli2022WINE} for the general case.

+OSP mechanisms in which the mechanism designer possesses some form of verification power are considered in \cite{Ferraioli2021}, \cite{Ferraioli2018IJCAI}, and \cite{Kyropoulou2019}.
+The work of \cite{deKeijzer2020} explores OSP in the multiparameter setting, specifically OSP combinatorial auctions with single-minded bidders where each agent's desired bundle is unknown.
+A relaxation of OSP interpolating between the lack of contingent reasoning modelled by OSP and the full rationality of strategyproofness is introduced in \cite{Ferraioli2022TOCS}, where they show that increasing the ``degree of rationality'' of the agents only slightly improves the approximation guarantees of incentive-compatible mechanisms for machine scheduling and facility location.